 Weigh the benefits and disadvantages of attending alcohol or drug rehab away from home, it may be worth the trip.

-While this may seem inconvenient or expensive, going to receive treatment in a new place offers many benefits.
-It may not be easy leaving your family and friends behind to overcome an addiction, but doing so could be vital to your long-term success.
+While this may seem inconvenient or expensive, receiving treatment in a new place offers many benefits.
+It may not be easy leaving your family and friends to overcome an addiction, but doing so could be vital to your long-term success.

 Here are some benefits and disadvantages of attending rehab away from home to help you decide whether it’s worth the travel.

 People may choose to travel out of state for treatment for a variety of reasons.

 When you attend treatment away from your local area, you can remove the familiar distractions in your life that may trigger your desire to use and jeopardize your recovery.
 Familiar distractions can lead to more temptations and urges to use.
 Some of these include:

 - People who used with you